-There are many ways to enjoy The Colorado Trail, from a day-hike, bike or ride, to a multi-day trip through some of the state’s best backcountry, to an end-to-end excursion beginning in either Denver or Durango.
-There are dozens of access points to the CT’s 567 miles of trail, accessible by car, 4-wheel-drive, bike, horse, on foot, or even by train.
-Numerous resources including maps, guidebooks and websites can help you with your planning.
+There are many ways to enjoy The Colorado Trail, from a day-hike, bike, or ride, to a multi-day trip or end-to-end excursion beginning in either Denver or Durango.
+There are dozens of access points to the CT’s 567 miles of trail.
+These are accessible by car, 4-wheel-drive, bike, horse, on foot, or even by train.
+Numerous resources, including maps, guidebooks, and websites can help you with your planning.
 The CTF Facebook groups are also a great resource for trail conditions and information sharing, find links on our Trail Alerts page.
 But there is no place better to begin your journey than right here.
 Continue browsing this page to find information on everything from modes of travel, to what to carry, to weather and trail etiquette.

-When To Go
+When to Go